pcdateixeira/TrabFCG/To do.md

 - [x] Add collision tests between the player and the asteroids
 - [x] Make everything move in the game according to time passed, and not CPU speed
 - [x] Find out why the first texture isn't loading
-- [ ] Give the player movement six degrees of freedom
-- [ ] Make the player ship rotate along with the camera, so the front of the ship always points to the center of the screen
+- [x] Make the player ship rotate along with the camera, so the front of the ship always points to the center of the screen

-se phi entre pi e 2pi, inverte x e z

 NECESSARY TO COMPLETE THE PROJECT
 - [x] No mínimo um modelo geométrico da complexidade igual ou maior que o modelo "cow.obj"